trebektas/databases-class40/Week3/homework/Exercise1-Normalization.md

 2. What entities do you recognize that could be extracted?

-   - We can keep these columns in their own tables.
+   - We should keep the following columns in their own tables.
      - member_name, member_address, dinner_date, venue_description and food_description

 3. Name all the tables and columns that would make a 3NF compliant solution.